MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/prerequisites.md

 ---
 # Prerequisites to create an offer

 If you decide to sell your SaaS offer through Microsoft, you need to fulfill the technical configurations and gather the required technical information.
-It helps negate any blockers while creating the offer.
+It helps to prevent any blockers while creating the offer.
 This article helps you prepare the technical configurations and requirements to create a SaaS offer.

 The technical configurations differ based on the listing option you opt for your SaaS offer.
 Before creating a SaaS offer, you must ensure that the technical fulfillments are in place.

 :::image type="content" source="~/assets/images/saas-offer/monetize-flow.png" alt-text="Diagram shows the process for how to include a SaaS offer with your Teams app with the first phase highlighted.":::

 > [!NOTE]
-> *Contact me* listing option has no technical requirements to be met.
+> *Contact me* listing option have no technical requirements to be met.

 ## Technical configuration